-Phillies fail to sweep Blue Jays; Harper leaves game late
+Phillies fail to sweep Blue Jays; Harper has stiff back

 TRAINER’S ROOM

 Phillies catcher J.T.
-Realmuto (hip) returns Monday.
-He has missed 10 games with the injury. … Phil Gosselin took over for Harper in right field.
+Realmuto (hip) is not ready to catch on Monday.
+He has missed 10 games with the injury.
+Girardi didn’t know if Realmuto could pinch-hit or serve as the DH against the Nationals. … Phil Gosselin took over for Harper in right field.

 UP NEXT